 Choose ZoomInfo if:

-• You want audience building, intent signals, and deal intelligence feeding your event strategy
+You want audience building, intent signals, and deal intelligence feeding your event-driven demand generation strategy

 Start with ZoomInfo Lite for free, or request a demo to see how ZoomInfo powers event-driven pipeline.

-The most effective event marketing programs don't rely on a single platform.
+The most effective event marketing programs do not rely on a single platform.
 They combine event execution (Cvent and ON24) with account intelligence (ZoomInfo) to ensure the right people attend, the engagement data gets captured, and the sales team has full context to convert attendees into pipeline.

 Cvent's acquisition of ON24 consolidates event execution under one vendor.
 That simplifies procurement.
 But the intelligence that makes events produce revenue (knowing which accounts to target, which contacts to reach, and which engagement signals predict real buying intent) is a separate capability.
 ZoomInfo provides that intelligence layer, and it works regardless of which event platform you choose.